Armed Forces Covenant

 The Isle of Man has a long history of links with the Armed Forces links – from the Battle of Trafalgar to present day.
 This is evident at sites such as RAF Jurby, but also in our ties to the North West Reserve Forces & Cadets Association, HMS Ramsey and in 12 Regiment Royal Artillery receiving the Freedom of Douglas.

-The Island has a strong community of ex-Servicemen including the SSAFA, Royal Artillery Association and RAF Association.
-There are a number of charities working locally and nationally to raise funds and awareness – the Royal British Legion, Help for Heroes and the Army Benevolent Fund.
+The Island has a strong ex-Services community who meet regularly at events arranged by a number of clubs and organisations including: The Manx Legion Club on North Quay in Douglas, the Royal Artillery Association (thegunners.org.uk).
+There are also a variety of charities working locally and nationally to raise funds and awareness, which include: the Royal British Legion, Royal Naval Association, Army Benevolent Fund, and Royal Air Forces Association.

 How can local people help?